 Snapshot file systems maximize the performance of the snapshot at the expense of writes to the snapped file system.
-Reads from a snapshot file system will typically perform at nearly the throughput of reads from a normal VxFS file system, allowing backups to proceed at the full speed of the VxFS file system.
+Reads from a snapshot file system typically perform at nearly the throughput rates of reads from a standard VxFS file system, allowing backups to proceed at the full speed of the standard file system.